aaemnnosttv/wp-cli-valet-command/README.md

 **OPTIONS**

 	<name>
 		Site domain name without TLD.
-		Eg: To create an install for example.dev, `wp valet new example`
+It should match the directory name of the project root.

 	[--yes]
 		Pre-approve the confirmation to delete all files and drop the database.